bparanj/crystal/computer/memory/ddr4.md

 ### Examples of Compatibility Information:

-1. **Dell**: Dell's support site typically provides detailed specs and compatible memory modules for their laptops.
+1. **Dell**: Dell's support site  provides detailed specs and compatible memory modules for their laptops.
 2. **HP**: HP’s online support documents list compatible RAM types for each laptop model.
 3. **Lenovo**: Lenovo's support page includes detailed specifications and compatibility information for their ThinkPad and IdeaPad series.